 There is an increase in the risks that motorcyclists face.
 Every year in the state of California, there are around 2,220 motorcyclists who get serious injuries, and 480 are killed while riding their bikes.
 These statistics were obtained by the Safe Transportation Education and Research Center.
-Motorcycle accidents on the highway are the greatest source of death and injury for motorcyclists, exceeding the number of deaths and injuries caused by automobile drivers and passengers by a significant margin.
+Motorcycle accident on the highway are the greatest source of death and injury for motorcyclists, exceeding the number of deaths and injuries caused by automobile drivers and passengers by a significant margin.

 Multiple automobiles routinely collide because motorists in the city are negligent around motorcycles.
 If they are involved in an accident, riders should constantly be ready to protect themselves.
 Following a collision in the County, there are four steps you should take to protect both your bodily and legal well-being.
 These steps are outlined here by a motorcycle accident lawyer who specializes in representing clients who have been injured in motorcycle accidents.